Kamianets-Podilskyi: World War II

-Following the Soviet invasion of Poland, the administrative center of the oblast was moved from the city of Kamianets-Podilskyi to the city of Khmelnytskyi.
+Following the Soviet invasion of Poland at the start of World War II, the administrative center of the oblast was moved from the city of Kamianets-Podilskyi to the city of Khmelnytskyi.

 Kamianets-Podilskyi was occupied by the German troops on 11 July 1941 in the course of Operation Barbarossa.
 German, Ukrainian, and Hungarian police massacred 23,000 Jews 27–28 August 1941.
-On 26 March 1944 the town was freed from German occupation by the Red Army in the battle of the Kamenets-Podolsky pocket.
-Kamianets remained in Soviet Ukraine until the Dissolution of the Soviet Union.